 Gouda originated in Holland in the town of Gouda but it is now made in many countries.
 It typically is made from pasteurized cow's milk and only aged for 2-6 months so it maintains a rich creamy flavor and consistency.
-Traditionally, it is waxed a few days after it is made but we have found that vacuum sealing works just as well and is a lot easier!
+Traditionally, it is cream coated a few days after it is made but we have found that vacuum sealing works just as well and is a lot easier!

 The Beverage People has two published Gouda recipes.
 This recipe uses a 7.75” mold to make one large cheese while the other recipe for Baby Gouda makes five 200 gram wheels.